This article includes best practices for running a Split Synchronizer.

 Cannot execute flush.
 Another operation is performing operations in Events.

-and for Impressions
+and for impressions

 Cannot execute flush.
 Another operation is performing operations in Impressions.